 The table lists participants' interactions with each category of interlocutor.
 An had the highest number of interactions (282) and Bac had the lowest (69).
 Individual variation was also significant.
 An's interactions ranged from 1 (work colleague) to 116 (friend); Mi (0 and 78); Nga and Sang (0 and 45); Ha and Ly (0 and 56); Mai (0 and 80); Luyen (0 and 63); Quynh (0 and 28) and Bac (0 and 28).
 Table 4.4 also shows the number of interactions with each category as a percentage of participants' total interactions.
 As discussed earlier, for most participants 50% or more of their interactions were with friends and students.
-Only around 10% or less of their interactions were students at the time of the main study.
+Only around 10% or less of their interactions were with university and academic staff - surprisingly modest given all participants were students at the time of the main study.